 Chief marketing officer with 30 years’ experience

-Dan Dipiazzo is an accomplished professional with more than 30 years of experience in marketing, public relations and journalism.
+Dan Dipiazzo is an accomplished professional with more than 30 years of experience in marketing and communications.

 Prior to his marketing roles, he had a successful career in public relations.
 He spent 10 years at global PR agency Fleishman-Hillard in St. Louis, where he rose to senior vice president and partner, helping to lead the agency’s consumer practice.
 He managed several major accounts, including McDonald’s, Goodyear, Enterprise Rent-a-Car, KinderCare, Valvoline, AAA and SeaWorld/Busch Gardens.
 After leaving Fleishman-Hillard, he joined Busch Entertainment Corp. as a consultant managing national and international communications programs and was part of the team awarded Corporate PR Team of the Year by PRWeek magazine.

-Dipiazzo began his career as a reporter, and later editor, at The Telegraph, a daily newspaper in the St. Louis metropolitan area.
+Dipiazzo began his career as a reporter and editor, at The Telegraph, a daily newspaper in the St. Louis metropolitan area.

 He has served on national and regional tourism boards and has been a popular speaker at events including the Arival international travel conference and Association of National Advertisers Integrated Marketing Conference.